 Table of Contents

-- Overview of Finnish Taxi System
+- Finnish Taxi System

-- Taxi from Helsinki Airport to City Center?
+- Helsinki Airport to City Centre

 - Taxi Apps in Finland

-- Other Transport from Helsinki Airport to City Centre
+- Which Helsinki Airport Taxi to Take?

 - Frequently Asked Questions

-Overview of Finnish Taxi System
+Finnish Taxi System

 Taking a taxi has always been one the most reliable way to travel in Finland.
 Finnish taxis are safe and comfortable.
 Unfortunately, as always, good quality comes with a high tag price.

-Just this year, the taxi law in Finland has changed.
+In 2018, the taxi law in Finland changed.
 Before July 2018, obtaining a taxi license from the government was somehow challenging and the government had also set a limit for taxi tariffs.
 That meant that you always knew beforehand how much your taxi ride will (maximally) cost.
 As a consequence of these limitations, it was difficult to find a free taxi during busy hours.
 For now, there is not anymore any kind of limits for the total number of taxis operating and getting a taxi license is also much easier.
 Furthermore, the prices are not anymore regulated.
 Shortly said, getting a taxi is now a lot easier, but the quality and prices by different taxi companies may vary much one from each other.

-Are Taxis Safe in Finland?
+Are Taxis Safe?

 Taxis in Finland are safe.
 Drivers have decent driving habits and you can trust them.
 They are not overcharging or making any kind of frauds.
 Also, passengers need not to offer them tips.